AndrewjSage/andrewjsage.github.io/teaching.md

 * Leamnson, R. (2000). *Learning as biological brain change.* Change: The magazine of higher learning, 32(6), 34-40.
 * Michaelsen, L. K., Knight, A. B., & Fink, L. D. (Eds.).
 (2002). *Team-based learning: A transformative use of small groups.* Greenwood publishing group.
 * Sibley, J., & Ostafichuk, P. (2015). *Getting started with team-based learning.* Stylus Publishing, LLC.

-See my <a href="Curriculum Vitae.pdf"> CV </a> for a full list of courses I have taught at Lawrence and elsewhere.